ClusterHQ/powerstrip/README.rst

 Both pre- and post-hooks can be chained: the response from the N'th hook is passed in as the request to the N+1'th in list order according to the YAML configuration.

+I suspect it should be possible to *explicitly* handle http errors in either pre- or post-hooks (instead of not possible in pre- and implicit/unavoidable in post-).
 If any hook returns an HTTP error response, the rest of the chain is cancelled, and the error returned to the client.
 You can think of this like `Twisted Deferred chains <http://twistedmatrix.com/documents/13.0.0/core/howto/defer.html#auto3>`_ where hooks are like callbacks.
 The exception to this is when the Docker API returns an error: the post-hooks are still run in that case, because we thought plugin authors would like to know about Docker error messages.